openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 .. tab:: Python

-   To install OpenVINO Development Tools into the existing environment with the deep learning framework of your choice, run the following command:
+   To install OpenVINO Development Tools into the existing environment with the deep learning framework used for the model training, run the following command:

    .. code-block:: sh

       pip install openvino-dev

-   In case that you encounter any compatibility issues between OpenVINO and your deep learning framework, you may install OpenVINO Development Tools into a separate environment.
-Use the following command to get specific validated versions of your framework:
+   In case that you do not have the deep learning framework in your environment used for the model training or encounter any compatibility issues between OpenVINO and your deep learning framework, you may install OpenVINO Development Tools with validated versions of the framework into a separate environment.
+Use the following command:

    .. code-block:: sh